-Concentrate and stockpile ore are valued at the lower of the average costs or net realizable value.
-The assumptions used in the valuation of ore stockpile and concentrate include estimates of silver and gold contained in the ore stockpile and finished goods assumptions of the amount of silver and gold that is expected to be recovered from them.
-If these estimates or assumptions prove to be inaccurate, the Company could be required to write down the recorded value of its ore stockpile and finished would increase the Company's expenses and reduce working capital.
+Concentrate and stockpile materials are valued at the lower of the average costs or net realizable value.
+The assumptions used in the valuation of stockpile materials and concentrate include estimates of silver and gold contained in the stockpile materials and finished goods assumptions of the amount of silver and gold that is expected to be recovered from them.
+If these estimates or assumptions prove to be inaccurate, the Company could be required to write down the recorded value of its stockpile materials and finished goods, which would increase the Company's expenses and reduce working capital.